Rootthecause/DCDC/FAQ.md

 For manual assembly, I use the HTML BOM to look up the positions anyway, so I don't really need the designators.
 At best, I use them for a second look.<br>

 Q: 	&ensp;Some 3D models on the PCB are missing.<br>
 A:	&ensp;They are not included due to licence terms.
-However, you can download them from https://www.samacsys.com/ using the Mouser link provided in the properties of the KiCAD components.<br>
+However, you can download them from https://www.samacsys.com/ using the Mouser link provided in the properties of the KiCAD components.
+For quick access: highlight part, press "D".<br>

 Q: &ensp;Can a Würth LLC transformer be used instead of a self-wound transformer?<br>
 A: &ensp;Physically the footprint does not fit with the current design, but as of v9-3 there would be enough space.
 Technically you could use them, but their max. power is 200 W and the frequency range is quite different.
 If one really wants to utilize them, it would be doable.
 But for now, their limited power is the main reason not to use them.<br>